nbarikipoulos/poppy-robot-core/README.md

 Such scripts are written in javascript language but all technical \'difficulties\' have been hidden as much as possible and then, it allows users writing their own scripts without any particular knowledges/skills on javascript.

-Note the same approach has been retained for [examples](##Examples) provided with this project _i.e._ their javascript-technical matters are reduced insofar as possible or explained when needed.
+Note the same approach has been retained for the  examples located in the [poppy-examples repository](https://github.com/nbarikipoulos/poppy-examples)  _i.e._ their javascript-technical matters are reduced insofar as possible or explained when needed.

 Thus, this section will describe the complete _modus operandi_ in order to _ab initio_ create a script file as well as detailed parts about writing your script and executions purposes.
 Advanced users could refers to the project [API](#API) for advanced topics.